anshpreetlayal/practice_data_engineering_bash/README.md

 - **-h:** Human-readable output.
 - **-T:** Display the filesystem type along with the disk space information.

-The `df` command is essential for checking disk space usage, and the options provide flexibility in presenting the information in a more readable and informative format.

 ## `free` Command: Display System Memory